Oklahoma Historical Society Heritage Preservation Grant Program

-- Oklahoma Historical Society website, Mistletoe Leaves, OHS Extra!
+- Oklahoma Historical Society website

 - Press Release

+Funding.
 The total amount of funds to be granted, as well as specific grants awarded, will be based on appropriations, unless a revenue shortfall reduces appropriations to the OHS.
 If this occurs, funds granted will be deducted by the proportionate percentage of the shortfall to the Oklahoma Historical Society’s appropriations.

+Typical Projects.
 The following serve as examples of projects that would be eligible for funding.
 Some of these projects may be accomplished by a grant recipient’s staff and/or volunteers, with payments available every quarter or month based on completed work.
 Some may be accomplished through OHS project teams that work as consultants to the grant recipients.
 Still other projects may be completed through third-party consultants who are paid quarterly based on work completed.

 - Storage, management, and/or care of collections

 - Exhibit research, writing, graphic design, fabricating, mounting, and installation

 - Production or installation of audio/visual components of exhibits